vskogstad/assignment1-basics/Answers.md

 **Learning rate**
 I linearily increased the learning rate from 0.0001 to 0.01.
 It breaks down at iteration 400 with learning rate 0.0045.
 This is a likely upper bound for a full training run.
 I then did 3 training runs with 1000 steps of cosine scheduler using max_learning rate of [0.003, 0.004, 0.005] and min_learning rate 10% of max.
+Found a bug in my softmax function that made training unstable.
+Reran experiments with linear increase over 1000 steps.
+No divergence and final loss of 1.88 which is very good.
+Worse results when trying to use 0.01 as the peak learning rate with 50 or 200 steps of warmup.
+The model does not converge to similar losses as my "LR search".
+I then tried to follow https://arxiv.org/html/2503.04715v1.
+They defined their step law as 1.79 * N**(-0.713) * D **(0.307).
+They reccomend really large batch sizes (I assume because they want to train for really long to find the optimal point in the loss landscape) With my